aaronromeo/pyrfid-jukebox/README.md

 * RST (Reset) connected to any GPIO (e.g., GPIO25) - Pin 22

 Additional buttons
-* Play/Pause Button: Connected to GPIO17 - Pin 11.
+* Play/Pause Button: Connected to GPIO17 - Pin 11
-* Next Track Button: Connected to GPIO27 - Pin 13.
+* Next Track Button: Connected to GPIO27 - Pin 13
-* LED connected to GPIO22 - Pin 15.
+* LED connected to GPIO22 - Pin 15
+* All are connected to the GND - Pin 14